MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter03.md

 - iOS: Dark text on a light background
 - Android: Light text on a dark background (in the book) or dark text on a light background (for Material Design via AppCompat in the **master** branch of the sample code repository)
 - UWP: Dark text on a light background
-- Windows 8.1: Light text on a dark background
-- Windows Phone 8.1: Light text on a dark background

 The `Color.Accent` value results in a platform-specific (and sometimes user-selectable) color that is visible on either a dark or light background.